 The Top 20 Things to Do in Falmouth According to TripAdvisor

-Falmouth is bursting with incredible things to see and do, from stunning beaches to quirky museums and lush gardens.
+Falmouth is bursting with things to see and do, from stunning beaches to quirky museums and lush subtropical gardens.
 But where should you start?
-Based on TripAdvisor rankings and recommendations from visitors, we’ve compiled the ultimate list of the top 20 must-do activities in Falmouth.
+Based on TripAdvisor rankings and reviews from visitors, this is the definitive top 20 of Falmouth's must-do attractions, complete with the local context that the rankings on their own do not always give you.

 1. Trebah Garden